Jelmerrr/DeepDive-SFX-Manipulation/README.md

 Opening the project will give you two different views.
 One view tries to emulate a first person view for a simple game.
 The second view is a more general overview which showcases some behind the scenes stuff.

 In the prototype you can make the turtle walk from one side to the other side of the screen.
-This ofcouse gives off a sound.
+This gives off a sound.
 However what sound it makes can make for a different experience.

 The effects showcased in this prototype are:
 * 3D audio mapping